 What does our recruitment process look like?

 You will first be invited to our virtual assessment where you can demonstrate your relational skills in a role play scenario.
-After which you will undertake a self-directed exercise that will see you accessing our test management information system and sharing a self-reflection of the role play.
-We will then invite you attend a remote interview you will have to opportunity to meet 2 or 3 team members.
+After which you will share a self-reflection of the role play.
+We may then invite you attend a formal interview you will have to opportunity to meet 2 or 3 of our team.
 They will ask some questions that will provide you with the opportunity to showcase the different strengths and resources you can bring to help us to deliver our purpose.
 We look forward to meeting you and wish you luck!

 Our personalised care teams consist of a mix of roles that include:

 As a Link Worker you will work with people to support them to develop their knowledge, skills and confidence to become active participants in looking after their own health.
 You will guide and support people to reflect on and change their health-related behaviours to help them reach their self-identified health and wellbeing goals.
 You will introduce or reconnect people to community groups and statutory services and work with local partners to identify gaps in local provision.
 You will be skilled in coaching, communication and behavioural change skills and are able to work alongside people (individually or in groups) at their starting point to encourage and support them to become more engaged in managing their own health.
 See PCN role job description.